-Like array and linked list, unrolled Linked List is also a linear data structure and is a variant of linked list.
-Unlike simple linked list, it stores multiple elements at each node.
-That is, instead of storing single element at a node, unrolled linked lists store an array of elements at a node.
-Unrolled linked list covers advantages of both array and linked list as it reduces the memory overhead in comparison to simple linked lists by storing multiple elements at each node and it also has the advantage of fast insertion and deletion as that of a linked list.
+Like array and linked list, the unrolled Linked List is also a linear data structure and is a variant of a linked list.
+Unlike a simple linked list, it stores multiple elements at each node.
+That is, instead of storing a single element at a node, unrolled linked lists store an array of elements at a node.
+The unrolled linked list covers the advantages of both array and linked list as it reduces the memory overhead in comparison to simple linked lists by storing multiple elements at each node and it also has the advantage of fast insertion and deletion as that of a linked list.

 - Because of the Cache behavior, linear search is much faster in unrolled linked lists.

-- In comparison to ordinary linked list, it requires less storage space for pointers/references.
+- In comparison to the ordinary linked list, it requires less storage space for pointers/references.

-- The overhead per node is comparatively high than singly linked lists.
-Refer an example node in below code.
+- The overhead per node is comparatively high than singly-linked lists.
+Refer to an example node in the below code.

 1 2 3 4 5 6 7 8 9

-In this article, we have introduced unrolled list and advantages of it.
+In this article, we have introduced an unrolled list and advantages of it.
 We have also shown how to traverse the list.
-In the next article, we will be discussing insertion, deletion and values of maxElements/numElements in detail.
+In the next article, we will be discussing the insertion, deletion, and values of maxElements/numElements in detail.

 This article is contributed by Harsh Agarwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.